a-gavin/a-gavin.github.io/content/blog/2023-10-wifi-packet-capture.md

 **NOTE:** This guide assumes you have admin access to the machine you're using.

 This guide demonstrates how to configure and use a WiFi radio on a Linux system to perform WiFi packet capture.
-It assumes you are familiar with general networking concepts and are comfortable in a Linux terminal.
+It assumes you are familiar with general networking concepts, are comfortable in a Linux terminal, and assumes at least a little bit of WiFi knowledge.

-If you're looking to capture only TCP/UDP and higher layer traffic _for your device only_, performing packet capture using the existing WiFi interface on your system will suffice.
-However, should you want to see MAC layer traffic, _including from WiFi devices other than system used for capture_, using the existing interface will not suffice.
+Unlike network interfaces like Ethernet, performing packet capture on the existing wireless interface (e.g. `wlan0`) will not necessarily capture arbitrary WiFi traffic.
+Different device drivers and firmware operate differently, so you may see some additional traffic.
+However, to capture WiFi traffic present over the air _not destined to your device_, one must configure a separate WiFi monitor interface.
+This guide details how to do so.

 If you want more background information on WiFi or would like to watch my talk on the subject, watching [the recording](https://www.youtube.com/watch?v=Hi-tt3Cdf0M&list=PLjDc7gDlIAST09nqYxYxpn_VdQPVzyAcs&index=6) may prove useful.